 Whether or not to tip your taxi driver is a bit of a point of contention.
 Many Poles do not consider taxis a service that necessitates a tip and thereby, if you're Polish, the driver may not expect one.
 But double standards being what they are, it's anticipated that foreigners will leave a tip, in which case 10% is appropriate, or simply rounding up the bill.
 We leave it to you.

-Alternative taxi service Uber (much-loathed by Kraków's taxi companies) is also available in Poland, and has in fact chosen Kraków as its European hub.
-Uber (uber.com) offers one-tap, cashless transport via their popular worldwide mobile application.
-Those already familiar with Uber will find Kraków well-covered by the service, however there are some drawbacks.
-Specifically, Uber drivers don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for cheaper rates.
+Alternative taxi services Uber and Bolt (much-loathed by Kraków's taxi companies) are also available in Poland, in fact Uber has in chosen Kraków as its European hub.
+Both services offers cashless transport via their popular worldwide mobile applications.
+Those already familiar with Uber or Bolt will find Kraków well-covered by their services, however there are some drawbacks.
+Specifically, Uber and Bolt drivers don't have the same permissions as regular cabbies and may not be able to take you as close to your destination, or get you there as directly; such is the trade-off for cheaper rates.

 Refine your search